codef0rmer/angular-dragdrop/README.md

     * **index** – number – $index of an item of a model (if it is an array) associated with it
     * **placeholder** – boolean/string – If true, the place will be occupied even though a dragggable is moved/dropped somewhere else.
 If 'keep' is supplied, the original item won't be removed from the draggable.
     * **animate** – boolean – If true, draggable will be animated towards droppable when dropped.
 If multiple is not set to true on droppable then its draggable will swap its position.
+    * **insertInline** – boolean – If true, the dropped item will be inserted after the droppable and the rest of the items will rotate upwards towards the droppable.
+This will only work when the draggable and droppable use the same model.
     * **onStart** – string – callback method to be invoked (has to be defined in a controller) when dragging starts
     * **onStop** – string – callback method to be invoked when dragging stops
     * **onDrag** – string – callback method to be invoked while the mouse is moved during the dragging